 Goals and Policies Consistency Analysis 1 Goal ED3: An expanded and improved infrastructure system to support economic growth and development.
 Consistent.
 The HSR project could make the areas immediately surrounding the Palmdale Station site, which are served by existing adequate public service infrastructure and services, more attractive for future development by providing a high-speed transportation connection to other urban centers in California.
 Therefore, the four Build Alternatives would be consistent with this goal.
 Policy ED3.3: Work with state agencies dedicated to financing important critical infrastructure and economic development projects.
 Consistent.
 The Authority is working with federal and state agencies at all levels to plan the HSR project, including pursuing funding for the design and construction of the project.
 Therefore, the four Build Alternatives would be consistent with this policy.
 Policy ED4.4: Incentivize infill development in urban and suburban areas that revitalizes underutilized commercial and industrial areas.
 Consistent.
 The HSR project could encourage new infill development near the Palmdale Station site and could indirectly support a mix of land uses in those areas, including commercial development.
 The HSR project could also act as a catalyst for economic development and may attract new businesses to the area, including unincorporated Los Angeles County, by improving regional transportation access in the Palmdale area.
 Therefore, the four Build Alternatives would be consistent with this policy.
 Policy ED4.6: Retrofit and reuse vacant and underutilized industrial and commercial sites in urban and suburban areas for emerging and targeted industries.
 Consistent.
 The HSR project could encourage new infill development on vacant and underutilized sites near the Palmdale Station site and could indirectly support a mix of land uses in those areas, including targeted industries.
 Therefore, the four Build Alternatives would be consistent with this policy.
 County of Los Angeles Bicycle Mast er Plan (December 2011) Goal 1: Expanded, improved, and interconnected system of county bikeways and bikeway support facilities to provide a viable transportation alternative for all levels of bicycling abilities, particularly for trips of less than five miles.
 Consistent.
 Where existing roads and off-street bikeways cross the proposed HSR alignment, the HSR project would replace all transportation improvements, including bike lanes, trails, sidewalks, and transportation facilities, to match the existing conditions.
 Those crossings would be grade-separated.
 Therefore, the four Build Alternatives would be consistent with this goal.
 Policy 1.1: Construct the bikeways proposed in 2012 County of Los Angeles Bicycle Master Plan over the next 20 years.
 Consistent.
 Where existing roads and off-street bikeways cross the proposed HSR alignment, the HSR project would replace all transportation improvements, including bike lanes, trails, sidewalks, and transportation facilities, to match the existing conditions.
 Those crossings would be grade-separated.
 Therefore, the four Build Alternatives would be consistent with this policy.
-Fox Field Industrial Corridor Specifie c Plan (May 1996) Goal Circulation a: Provide for the efficient movements of goods and people into and throughout the project area, establishing adequate access to individual land uses.
+Fox Field Industrial Corridor Specific c Plan (May 1996) Goal Circulation a: Provide for the efficient movements of goods and people into and throughout the project area, establishing adequate access to individual land uses.
 Consistent.
 The HSR project would provide for regional travel to/from urban centers in California and would be expected to reduce travel times to/from those urban centers.
 The HSR project is not intended to address local transportation needs in the project vicinity and, therefore, would not address circulation system needs identified in this specific plan.
 The four Build Alternatives would not conflict with the achievement of this goal and are therefore considered to be consistent with this goal.
-City of Lancaster General Plan 2030 (July 2009) Plan for the Natural Environment (20 109) Objective 3.3: Preserve acceptable air quality by striving to attain and maintain national, state and local air quality standards.
-Consistent.
-The HSR project would provide efficient movement of people, which would reduce total vehicle miles traveled, thus reducing air pollutants.
-Therefore, the four Build Alternatives would be consistent with this objective.
+City of Lancaster General Plan 2030 (July 2009) Plan for the Natural Environment (20 09)